syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 documentation: ug
 ---

-# Interactive Features
+# Interactive features

 SfChart provides interactive features such as zooming, selection, and tracking data points.

-The following interactive features are supported in SfChart.
+The following interactive features are supported in SfChart:

 * ToolTip
 * TrackBall